Why is the school named Bay of Islands International Academy?

 What do I need to know about the school uniform?

-Bay of Islands International Academy has a school uniform that is ordered through the school office, please contact Sharon our office administrator to organise this.
+Bay of Islands International Academy has a school uniform that is ordered through the school office, please contact the office manager at reception to organise this.

 How do lunches and food eating work at school?